stolostron/multicluster-global-hub/demos/multiple_desktops/script.md

     ![Screenshot of the desktop of the hub2 user, Governance view](images/hub2_policy.png)

-1. Click on the _Cluster violantions_ link in the Governance view of Hub of Hubs, `hub1` and `hub2`.
+1. Click on the _Cluster violations_ link in the Governance view of Hub of Hubs, `hub1` and `hub2`.
-    Note that all the managed clusters labeled with `env=production` from both `hub1` and `hub2` appear in the Cluster violiations view of Hub of Hubs.
+    Note that all the managed clusters labeled with `env=production` from both `hub1` and `hub2` appear in the Cluster violations view of Hub of Hubs.

 1. Change compliance of one of the managed clusters of `hub1`.
 To make the managed cluster compliant, run: